Bringing Vintage Aircraft to Life since 2010

 8th October 1940

-Sergeant Josef Frantisek DFM of No. 303 Squadron who, with 17 victories, was the highest scoring Allied Battle of Britain pilot dies in a flying accident at the age of 27 when his Hurricane Mk I (R4175) crashes in Ewell, Surrey.
+Sergeant Josef Frantisek, 27, of No. 303 (Polish) Squadron who, with seventeen victories, was the highest scoring Allied Battle of Britain pilot dies in a flying accident when his Hawker Hurricane Mk I (R4175) crashes in Ewell.

 Daily losses